11 Lovely Things to Do in Ravello, Italy (In 1 Day!)

 Views of the sparkling Tyrrhenian Sea below you, and the Gulf of Salerno out east, are enriching to the soul.
 Now you understand why the Infinity Terrace is the most iconic terrace in all of the Amalfi Coast.

-5. Meander Centro Storico
+5. Meander the Centro Storico

 While you’re here, of course, you have to explore the historic center.
 Along the way, make sure to check out the sites listed below!

-Ravello’s main square is called Piazza Duomo (sometimes Piazza Vescovado).
-This is the epicenter of quintessential Italian living in Ravello: old Italian men perched on benches, children running around with gelato in hand, churchgoers funneling into the Ravello Cathedral.
-Spend at least a few moments here, people-watching, taking it all in.
+• Piazza Duomo: Ravelloโ€™s main square is called Piazza Duomo (sometimes Piazza Vescovado).
+This is the epicenter of quintessential Italian living in Ravello: old Italian men perched on benches, children running around with gelato, and churchgoers funneling into the Ravello Cathedral.
+Have an espresso and a pastry at one of the cafรฉs and people-watch, taking it all in.

-Since the 10th-century the Ravello Cathedral, or the Duomo di Ravello, has stood humbly in the town’s main square.
+• Duomo di Ravello: Since the 10th-century the Ravello Cathedral, or the Duomo di Ravello, has stood humbly in the townโ€™s main square.
 Simplicity is the theme here.
-The cathedral is quite understated compared to other cathedrals along the Amalfi Coast (like the Duomo di Amalfi), but is worth a visit if you enjoy churches.
-There are some splendid mosaics to study, and a refreshing mint-green ceiling.
+The cathedral is quite understated compared to other cathedrals along the Amalfi Coast (like the Duomo di Amalfi), but there are some splendid mosaics and a refreshing mint-green ceiling.

-Ravello – and the Campania region as a whole – makes exquisite cheese.
-Caseificio Staiano di Staiano Biagio has been perfecting the art of cheesemaking for generations.
-Come in for a sandwich or mozzarella-making class!
+• Caseificio Staiano di Staiano Biagio: Ravello – and the Campania region as a whole – makes exquisite cheese.
+This cheese factory has been perfecting the art of cheesemaking for generations.
+Come in for a sandwich – or a mozzarella-making class!
 My favorite?
-Order a mozzarella and prosciutto plate “per andare” for a picnic!
+Order a mozzarella and prosciutto plate โ€œper andareโ€ for a picnic!

 6. Shop for Typical Souvenirs